Write static pages

 a.write_json_meta(destination=DESTINATION)

-In this case we added the capability to add static url as argument to the script.
+In this case we added the capability to add static URL as argument to the script.